 Retrievals are compared with measurements made in the framework of the CONTRAIL project (Machida et al., 2007, 2008; Matsueda et al., 2008; Sawa et al., 2015).
-All IASI retrievals falling in a 5°x5° grid cell centered on each CONTRAIL measurement are averaged.
-Figure 4 shows the scatter plot of each pair of CONTRAIL / IASI CH4.
-Over the whole dataset (311 pairs), the difference between CONTRAIL and IASI CH4 is -0.89 ± 16.13 ppb, with a correlation R factor of 0.81.
+All IASI retrievals falling in a $5^{\circ}x5^{\circ}$ grid cell centered on each CONTRAIL measurement are averaged.
+Figure 5 shows the scatter plot of each pair of CONTRAIL / IASI CH4.
+Over the whole dataset, the difference between CONTRAIL and IASI CH4 is -3.38 $\pm$ 15.59 ppb, with a correlation R factor of 0.81 for IASI-A and 0.76 for IASI-B.

-Figure 4: CONTRAIL CH4 vs. IASI CH4 for all CONTRAIL measurements over July 2007-December 2014.
+Figure 5: CONTRAIL CH4 vs. IASI CH4 (Metop-A on left and Metop-B on right) for all CONTRAIL measurements over July 2007-December 2019.
 The 1x1 line is shown as black.
-Difference between CONTRAIL and IASI CH4 is -0.89 ± 16.13 ppb, with a correlation R factor of 0.81.

-Figure 5 shows the monthly evolution of CH4 as measured by CONTRAIL (dashed lines) and retrieved by IASI (full line) for 6 latitudinal bands of 10° each.
+Figure 6 shows the monthly evolution of $CH_4$ as measured by CONTRAIL (dashed lines) and retrieved by IASI (full line) for 8 latitudinal bands of 10° each.
 The monthly evolution observed on both datasets is consistent whatever the latitude is, both in terms of seasonality and amplitude.
-Table 3 summarizes the statistics (mean and standard deviation) obtained within each 7 latitudinal bands for IASI, CONTRAIL and the difference between both.
+Table 5 summarizes the statistics (mean and standard deviation) obtained within each 8 latitudinal bands for IASI, CONTRAIL and the difference between both.
 Both datasets are statistically in agreement.
-Biases of less than 5 ppb, except for 20S:10S is observed.
-The standard deviations of IASI and CONTRAIL inside a given latitudinal band are noticeably close to each other, with again the exception of the 20S:10S band for which very few observations are available.
+The standard deviations of IASI and CONTRAIL inside a given latitudinal band are noticeably close to each other.